-Finally, Professor Crookes took the students through a series of case studies looking at the positive and negative aspects of the impact of Brexit, in terms of policy changes for the UK, China, and EU.
+Finally, Professor Crookes took the bankers through a series of case studies looking at the positive and negative aspects of the impact of Brexit, in terms of policy changes for the UK, China, and EU.
 In addition, Professor Crookes highlighted the areas of progress such as China’s outward direct investment as well as its impact on areas of research and innovation.
-The students are also taken through specific case studies which focused on areas of tension such as how Brexit affects trade and politics.
+The bankers are also taken through specific case studies which focused on areas of tension such as how Brexit affects trade and politics.

-The students found the research seminar very engaging, informative, and especially informative.
+The CCB Executives found the research seminar very engaging, informative, and especially informative.
 They can relate to the key issues that have been raised in the seminar such as the restrictions imposed by the Chinese government with respect to Foreign Direct Investments (FDIs), how these restrictions impact the sectors in which investors can invest in, and how this relate to investment opportunities in the EU and the UK.

-The students were also extremely interested in Professor Crookes’ opinion on how the ongoing trade war with the United States, as well as the impending negotiation of a trade deal between China and the Trump administration, would impact trade deals between China and the EU, as well as between China and the UK.
+The CCB Executives are also extremely interested in Professor Crookes’ opinion on how the ongoing trade war with the United States, as well as the impending negotiation of a trade deal between China and the Trump administration, would impact trade deals between China and the EU, as well as between China and the UK.
 Professor Crookes provided valuable insight on how potential trade deals between China and the US would affect and shape trade deals between China and the rest of the member countries of the World Trade Organisation.